barakacod3rr/Deloitte-Data-Analytics-Virtual-Program/README.md

 For the visuals, I decided on using bar charts and create 2 bar charts for the

 ## C: VISUAL CREATIONS
-After choosing the visuals I made the data Visualizations in PowerBI.
+After choosing the visuals I made the data Visualizations in Tableau.
 Below are the images of the visualizations:
 ![Factory‑level breakdown dashboard](Screenshot%202025-06-26%20230657.png)
 Built Tableau dashboards displaying: